 8. Fertilization

-Farming peoples learned early on that if you take from nature, you need to give back, so they routinely returned crop residues to the earth.
+Farming people learned early on that if you take from nature, you need to give back, so they routinely returned crop residues to the earth.
 Where fish were plentiful, they were buried to rot in the soil.

-Soil fertility could also be maintained not by adding fertilizer, but by planting beans in the same hills as other crops (as seen in the Three Sisters garden).
+Soil fertility could also be maintained not by adding fertilizer but by planting beans in the same hills as other crops (as seen in the Three Sisters garden).
 The legumes added nitrogen back into the soil, which crops like corn and squash relished.

 9. Microclimates